Storm Debris Pickup is substantially completed. Processing of storm debris at the Melone drop-off site has concluded.

-DPW is working to clear Sudbury’s roadways of the storm debris.
-Due to the extent of storm-related damages, the cleanup efforts will take several weeks to complete.
+DPW has cleared Sudbury’s roadways of the storm debris.
+Due to the extent of storm-related damages, the cleanup efforts took several weeks to complete.

 Residents have been asked to pull any tree debris that has resulted from the storm to a point on their property that is four to ten feet from the edge of pavement by Friday, March 30, 2018.
 Debris removal specialists have surveyed the extent of the damages and provided the town with a work plan.
 The objective of this cleanup is to remove vegetative debris that fell during the storm.
 We are asking residents to include only vegetation or debris that was damaged during the storm as additional debris will only increase the costs and extend the timeline of the cleanup efforts.

-The town is offering two options for removal of debris resulting from the storm:
+The town offered two options for removal of debris resulting from the storm:

 Residential storm debris removal began on Monday, April 16.
-A schedule of work is shown in the maps below and will be updated on a weekly basis.
-Road conditions and weather events may impact the schedule.
+A schedule of work is shown in the maps below and was updated on a weekly basis.

 Please note, due to cost, roads will be cleared once and it will not be possible to return to areas that have been cleared.
 We ask that residents plan accordingly.

-The Work Schedule for debris pickup is reflected in the map below.
-Please click to view in detail.
+The Work Schedule for debris pickup is reflected in the maps below.

 Please note, the schedule is subject to change based on unforeseen circumstances.